davidbolton1/Pizza42/README.md

                // add the pizza to the order
                 currentMetadata.Orders.push(pizzaName);
             } else {
-                // Otherwise metadata is set to the orders object currentMetadata = {
+                // Otherwise metadata is set to Orders currentMetadata = {
                     Orders: [pizzaName]
                 }